 - Go to this page to print out the Method of Payment form.
 You will want to fill out as much information as possible before calling GES to arrange transportation (see below).

 - Call GES to arrange for shipping your project.
-A specialist will confirm your shipping and payment information and schedule a pick-up at your designated address and arrange to have it delivered by one of its logistics partners to the David L. Lawrence Convention Center.
+A specialist will confirm your shipping and payment information and schedule a pick-up at your designated address and arrange to have it delivered by one of its logistics partners to the Convention Center.

-- At project tear-down on Friday, a GES Exhibit Transportation professional will be on hand at the Hub to help you ship your project home.
+- At project tear-down on Friday, a GES Logistics professional will be on hand at the Hub to help you ship your project home.

-3. Hand-carry your project with you to Pittsburgh, Pennsylvania
+3. Hand-carry your project with you to Phoenix, Arizona

 If this is your method of choice, you will have two ways of getting your project to the Finalist Exhibit Hall.